 7 Back-To-School-Tips for Parents: Start the Year Off Right

-This resource has been adapted and reprinted with permission from PEAK Parent Center.
+This resource, also provided in Spanish & Haitian Creole, has been adapted and reprinted with permission from PEAK Parent Center.
 It provides several tips for families of students with disabilities to begin a positive and collaborative partnership with your child’s school staff.

 Best Practices for Inclusive Education (BPIE): Assessment Tool for Districts